sachdevarobin/sachdevarobin.github.io/_posts/2014-06-08-using-thumbnails.md

  - Do a lot of internships to get better industry experience (either paid or unpaid).
  - Participate in hackathons and other competitions.
  - Be a good listenter while sitting in a group rather than only speaking out your view points.
- - Placemnent is important and if you've worked well in any of the field, you'll surely get a good one.
+ - Placement is important and if you've worked well in any of the field, you'll surely grab a good one.